How good is your German? Do you want to check your level?

 However, The DSH examination pattern is more or less similar to TestDaF.

 There are three levels, namely DSH 1 (57% and more is equivalent to B2.2), DSH 2 (67% and more is equivalent to C1.1), and DSH 3 (82% and more is equal to Level C1.2).

 The DSH is given at German universities, which means you can only take it in Germany.

 4. TELC GmbH – The European Language Certificates

-TELC, which stands for The European Language Certification, partners with the Federal Government of Germany to test your proficiency in German (Deutsch).
-The telc GmbH – Foreign language tests is currently available in 11 European languages with over 80 different certificates.
+TELC, which stands for The European Language Certification, partners with Germany’s Federal Government to test your German skills (Deutsch).

-The TELC also allows you to choose which area of the exam you wish to be tested in such as general language, tests for migrants, business tests for various professions, vocational examinations and other customized contents.
+The TELC also allows you to choose which area of the exam you wish to be tested.

 5. ÖSD – German Language Certificate Austria

 The Austrian German Language Diploma (OSD – Österreichisches Sprachdiplom Deutsch) is a German examination approved by the Austrian Federal Ministry for Foreign Affairs, Education, Science, and Cultural Affairs.